 It’s touristy and expensive.
 When the cruise ships come in, the beach gets super crowded with vendors and tourists.
 There are some cheaper bars, however, on the walk to Gumbalimba.

 We love both spots but prefer West End.
 It has way less beach but is still on the water and has a happy little hippy vibe.
-There are plenty of shops, bars, restaurants and dive shops.
+There’s basically one main road that’s about a mile long with plenty of shops, bars, restaurants and dive shops.
 Your money will go way further here than at West Bay.

 Snorkeling: Half Moon Bay at West End offers extraordinary snorkeling right from the shore.
 Some people like it better than West Bay and others don’t like it as much—either way though, it’s awesome.
 The water is deeper and there’s more swimming involved in Half Moon Bay than at West Bay.
 At first we thought there were less fish, but after exploring a bit, we found the place where they all hang out.
 The coral here is also outstanding.

-Accommodations: there are several low-cost options here.
+Accommodations: There are several low-cost options here.
 Mr. Tucan’s has affordable rooms in a perfect location for snorkeling.
 Splash Inn is also close by and has excellent customer service.
-We rent a spacious condo operated by Splash Inn which is in a little community at the end of the road (West End is basically just one road that takes 15 min to walk one way).
-It has a community pool and includes daily breakfast and one snorkeling excursion in the price of the rental unit and costs way less than a basic unit at Infinity Bay or Grand Roatan at West Bay.
+We rent a spacious condo at the Sunset Villas that was operated by Splash Inn.
+The condo was in a little community at the end of the main road.
+It had a community pool and includes daily breakfast and one snorkeling excursion in the price of the rental unit and costs way less than a basic unit at Infinity Bay or Grand Roatan at West Bay.

-Dining: One of our favorite spots, the Landing, is on the second floor at the Beach House (yellow building).
+Dining: One of our favorite spots is on the second floor of the Beach House (the yellow building).
 The place has gorgeous views and delicious food (the beet, feta, avocado salad is a must).

 The downside of West End: There’s not much beach and not as many accommodations have pools.
 So if you’re looking for an infinity pool overlooking the beach, you’ll probably prefer West Bay.

-The bottom line: If you want a less crowded and touristy feel but still a laid-back vacation vibe and great snorkeling and diving, West End is your spot.
+The bottom line: If you want a less crowded and touristy feel but still a laid-back vacation vibe with a bit of partying and great snorkeling and diving, West End is your spot.

 The Good News

 If you can’t decide between West Bay and West End, just pick one and take the $10 water taxi back and forth (it’s $3 per person or $10 for the whole boat).
 It’s about a 10 minute boat ride and the taxis run all day and night.
 If you stay at West End, you can go over to West Bay and rent lockers and have access to showers and beach chairs at Bananarama for cheap.
 We like to spend a few nights at West Bay and then make our way over to the West End.
-There are other parts of the island to explore, but these are the most popular spots … for a reason.
+There are other parts of the island to explore (we’ve also stayed at Sandy Bay), but these are the most popular spots … for a reason.

-If you’re into snorkeling, diving or just relaxing, you really can’t go wrong.
+If you’re into snorkeling, diving or just relaxing, you really can’t go wrong with either choice.